flugg/laravel-responder/readme.md

 ### Transformers

-Transformers are classes which only responsibility is to transform one set of data to another.
-Laravel Responder provides its own abstract transformer `Flugg\Responder\Transformer`.
-This transformer extends Fractal's `League\Fractal\Transformer` and adds integration with Eloquent.
+Transformers are classes which only have one responsibility; to transform one set of data to another.
+In our case we want to transform an Eloquent model into an array.
+The package provides its own abstract transformer, `Flugg\Responder\Transformer`.
+This transformer extends `League\Fractal\Transformer` and adds integration with Eloquent.

-Your transformers should extend the package transformer as follow:
+Your transformers should extend the package transformer as follows:

 ```php
 <?php